panulogic/arsub/README.md

-       ok (a. get     ); // Get element from sparse array ok (a. put     ); // Put element to sparse array ok (a. eq      ); // Test array eq   uality recursively
+       ok (a. get     ); // Get element from sparse array ok (a. put     ); // Put element to sparse array ok (a. eq      ); // Test array equality recursively

-       ok (a. monad   ); // THe monad bind-function. ok (a. flat    ); // Same as monad ok (a. of      ); // Create new instancve with given elements
+       ok (a. monad   ); // The monad bind-function. ok (a. flat    ); // Same as monad ok (a. of      ); // Create new instance with given elements

        // Above just lists all API-methods showing
        // by calling ok() that the above methods
        // do exist.
+Arsub is a subclass of Array so
+       // in imnherits all Array-methods as well.
        //
        // Read the source of the static method
        // test() to see how they can be used.